Free Christmas and holiday assistance Harris County and Houston.

-Non-profits provide help during Christmas to low income families in Houston and the greater Harris County region.
+Charities and churches provide help during Christmas to low income families in Houston and the greater Harris County region.
 There are normally tens of thousands of children that are provided a free Christmas toy, box of food or Thanksgiving turkey dinner or some other gift as part of Adopt a Family donation programs.
-There is also Toys for Tots in Houston, gift cards and the elderly or disabled can have food delivered to them.
+There is also Toys for Tots in Houston, gift cards and the elderly or disabled in Harris County can have food delivered to them.
 In addition, low income families in Houston may receive an entire meal (at Christmas or Thanksgiving).
 Find where and how to get free holiday help in Harris County below.

 Each charity will have an application process in place, with immigrants and Spanish speakers also assisted.
 The free toy and Christmas gift programs usually require families to register anywhere from August to October.
-Thanksgiving means may be available much closer to that particular holiday.
+Thanksgiving meals may be available much closer to that particular holiday.

 Based on donation levels, children from low income families may be given free Christmas toys or wrapped presents, games, books, small electronics, gift certificates, decorations for a tree, Legos, or free clothes from charities.
 Parents in the Harris County area can be provided with gift cards to shop for their child and other support.
 The primary charities to try are below.

 My Brother's Keeper Outreach Center

 Address is 12621 Bissonnet St, Houston, TX 77099.
 Phone - 281-498-9933